Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: PROPOSED METHOD

-HRA further refines image UAPs by directly regularizing the optimization path.
-Gradient-based methods optimize UAPs by calculating the gradient direction of the loss Eq. (\ref{eq2-0}).
-However, in multi-round learning procedures, the update process would gradually converge to local optimal, causing overfitting \cite{dong2018boosting,wang2021boosting,wang2021enhancing,lin2019nesterov}.
-The momentum method is an effective approach for stabilising update directions by leveraging previous gradients and has been widely used in various robust learning methods \cite{long2024convergence,inkawhich2019transferable}.
-Classical momentum \cite{dong2018boosting} typically relies on accumulated past gradients to regularize the optimization trajectory.
-However, since UAPs are optimized across the entire dataset, gradients based on historical perturbations may diverge from the current optimization direction.
-Moreover, such momentum only consider a limited optimization scope, i.e., the current and past, resulting in a narrow exploration space.
-To address this, we propose Hierarchical Momentum that considers both past gradient and future gradients to stabilize the optimization process and broaden the search scope, thereby further alleviating overfitting.
+Iterative gradient-based optimization methods such as PGD \cite{kurakin2016adversarial,madry2018towards} are commonly used to solve the above objective.
+However, under multi-round optimization, the update process tends to converge to suboptimal local minima, leading to overfitting \cite{dong2018boosting,wang2021boosting,wang2021enhancing,lin2019nesterov}.
+Momentum-based methods have been shown to stabilize update directions by accumulating historical gradients \cite{long2024convergence,inkawhich2019transferable}.
+Classical momentum regularizes the optimization trajectory solely based on past gradients.
+In the context of universal adversarial perturbation learning, where gradients are aggregated across the entire dataset, historical gradients may become misaligned with the current optimization direction, limiting attack effectiveness.
+Moreover, conventional momentum operates within a restricted temporal scope, resulting in a narrow exploration space.
+To address these limitations, we propose hierarchical future-aware momentum, which additionally incorporates estimated future gradients to regularize the optimization trajectory.
+This expanded temporal hierarchy stabilizes updates, broadens the search space, and effectively mitigates overfitting.

 Specifically, denote the current mini-batch as $(x^{m_I}, y^{m_I})$, where ${m_I}$ is the training step.
 The gradient of the current optimization step is:

 We also record the gradient of the last step:

 The future gradient is calculated by: